 I’m very lucky to have been able to slowly acquire some beautiful and beloved pieces of art and furniture for my home (which I am also very lucky to have, and which I love dearly).
 While there is no denying that they represent an expenditure, they also represent a very deliberate and careful purchase, bought and cared for because of the emotional response they create.
 For me, they are an experience I live every day, one that enhances my life tremendously.

 But also on that list are things that are not about buying or having things, or about things at all – watching the birds in my backyard provides me with literally hours of delight.
 Looking out the window and seeing flowers and plants is a constant joy, both for the beauty and for the satisfaction of planting and caring for them and from knowing they’re helping our native pollinators and species survive and thrive.

-In the end, Splendor is loving and appreciating beauty and knowing what extra efforts or embellishments will bring you joy, and then putting your resources there.
+In the end, living in splendor is loving and appreciating beauty and knowing what extra efforts or embellishments will bring you joy, and then putting your resources there.
 It’s true that the focus here is largely on domestic splendor, but that’s not the only way or means of enjoying or appreciating splendor.